tripulse/trigonopulse/README.md

 - Put the *bot token* in `DISCORD_TOKEN` environment variable.
 - Finally to run the bot, execute `python3 __main__.py`.

+The bot does not work in (Group) DMs.
+It is invoked like `@trigonopulse command` which removes the need for prefixes.
-Slash commands will be registered and `GUILD_MESSAGES` and `DIRECT_MESSAGES` disabled for performance.
+Slash commands might be used in future.